 For more information email email@example.com, call 239-590-7906 , or visit Center for Academic Achievement in LIB 103.

 The Eagle Success Program (ESP) is an academic success initiative specifically designed to provide support and guidance for first time in college (FTIC) students on academic warning.
 Though the creation of an action plan you will participate in engagement and success services specific to your needs.
 Discover how you can be successful and work toward increasing your GPA with the Eagle Success Program!

 How do I know if I am in ESP?

-- And you are on Academic Warning for spring 2019
+- And you are on Academic Warning for fall 2019

 - All ESP students were invited to join a Canvas group.
 Check your FGCU eagle email for the invitation.
 The group has all the information about the program